Farmers in Ireland have been unable to plant sufficient potato crops so far this year, due to extremely wet weather.

 Rain in March was significant, reaching close to 200% annual expected rainfall in some regions.

-Earlier this month when talking to Newstalk, news editor of The Irish Farmers Journal Amy Forde said, “With the downpours we’ve had, farmers can’t get into their fields with tractors – it’s too wet and they can’t do anything."
+Earlier this month, when speaking to Newstalk, the news editor of the Irish Farmers Journal, Amy Forde, said, “With the downpours we’ve had, farmers can’t get into their fields with tractors – it’s too wet, and they can’t do anything.

-As the weather has improved, it is hoped planting can resume.
+As the weather has improved, it is hoped that planting can resume.

-However, chair of the potato committee of the IFA Sean Ryan told the Financial Times this weekend, “We’re trying to get the fields to dry out to go in to plough.”
+However, the chair of the potato committee of the IFA, Sean Ryan, told the Financial Times this weekend, “We’re trying to get the fields to dry out to go in to plough.”

-Ryan, a farmer himself for thirty years, added, “There might be the odd few farmers who’ve started but the majority aren’t starting till Monday or Tuesday.”
+Ryan, a farmer himself for 30 years, added, “There might be the odd few farmers who’ve started, but the majority aren’t starting ’til Monday or Tuesday.”

 He said, “I’ve never seen anything like this year before.”